This quick pickled daikon is a wonderfully refreshing side dish perfect for serving alongside rich dishes and is ready to eat in just 20 minutes.

 Pickling or fermenting is huge here in Hungary and I love the bright and zingy flavours they can add to a recipe.

-This recipe takes the daikon and gives it an Anglo Chinese slant.
+This recipe takes the daikon and gives it an Anglo-Japanese slant.

-Naturally salt and sugar make an appearance along with rice wine.
+Naturally salt and sugar make an appearance along with miring and rice vinegar.

-It will last for up to 2 hours.
-After that the pickled flavours overwhelm the daikon, it will also become too soft.
+After that, the pickled flavours overwhelm the daikon, and it will also become too soft.

 This recipe is perfect with two types of dishes, fried recipes or sticky recipes.